superstarlifter/doc/docs/getting_started/collection.md

 ## Preparing a collection

-### This page is for a user who is responsible for a collection.
+### Make a collection easier to understand using the following steps.

 ## 1. Set the desired layout.